augerhandle/ground-up-akka-streams/README.md

 * You know SBT.
 * You're trying to figure out how to understand Akka Streams but are looking for something different than their Getting Started guide.

-## This is STEP-1.
+## This is STEP-2.
 What's in it?

-Just a simple hello-world type application.
+In the step we introduce some basics of Akka.
+This involves

+* package dependencies
+* package imports
+* creating and terminating an ActorSystem (which will be required when we start using Akka Streams)
+* and a bit of logging (using Akka logging, which ensures your logging is ansynchronous)

+(Use git diff to see what was added since the last step.)

 ## What's in previous steps?

-There _are_ no previous steps!
-This is the first one.
+* step-1 : just a hello world app

 ## Building and Running